 - 1. Number of days inundated (includes vehicle access and pasture growth) - 2.
 Number of days deeper than 0.3 m (includes access wheel height and waterbird fledging) - 3.
-Number of days flows greater than 0.3 m/s (includes vehicle access and fish flows)
+Number of days flows greater than 0.3 m/s (includes vehicle access and fish flows).

-Next, the project team will finalise the spatial analysis of the 12-flood model runs to evaluate how flood characteristics in the complex Cooper Creek floodplain may change under future development and climate change scenarios.
-These spatial outputs will be tested at a stakeholder workshop to be held in late 2023 to finalise flood modelling outputs and test the communication of findings with users.
-The workshop will provide stakeholders with an opportunity to discuss and give feedback on what matters to them and for the team to finesse reporting of the model outputs and key messages.
+Next, the project team finalised the spatial analysis of the 12-flood model runs to evaluate how flood characteristics in the complex Cooper Creek floodplain may change under future development and climate change scenarios.
+These spatial outputs were tested at stakeholder workshops held in late 2023 to finalise flood modelling outputs and test the communication of findings with users.
+The workshop provided stakeholders with an opportunity to discuss and give feedback on what matters to them and for the team to finesse reporting of the model outputs and key messages.
+The stakeholder workshops identified a new flood threshold (infiltration depth, mm) related to plant growth and floodplain productivity for the 'Grazing' case study.